Sheriff-Unit-3/circuits/README.md

 Power sources:
 * Pressure Plate, step on it to turn on the network.
 * Button, rightclick to turn on the network for a second.
+* Lever, rightclick to turn on the network.
 * Entity Detector, detects any entity within 5 nodes.
 * Player Detector, detects any player within 5 nodes.